Takoma Park City Council moves to reject the NDC plan for a development at Takoma Junction.

 Feb 2019.
 After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC is forced to reduce plan size by more than 10,000 sq ft to attempt to comply with zoning.
 NDC submits plan to County.

 March 2019.
-First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and find exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, and other issues.
+First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and find planned location of exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, and other issues.

 2019.
 NDC has three Preliminary Consultations with County’s Historic Preservation Commission (HPC).
 In May and August, staff and Commissioners critique size, shape, lay-by, public space, public input, tree loss.
 Mayor, City Manager push back.
 HPC backs off, but asks NDC to return with depictions of Columbia (“rear”) facade.
 NDC chooses to ignore this request.

 2019 All but one retail spaces in Junction currently rented, and public parking lot is frequently full now, undercutting City’s original stated intention to “revitalize the Junction” with a large development.
 Developer persists in referring to it as a “vacant lot.”

 Nov 2019 NDC asks for a second 3-month extension to July 2020 for responding to the DRC’s comments, because they are waiting for the SHA’s Junction Vision Study on roadways and traffic.

 January 9 2020 Montgomery County Planning Board votes to approve NDC’s extension to Sept 30 2020 instead of July, since the Planning Board will be out of session for the summer in July 2020.